top of page

 For the past 3 years I've been working with a team of Indigenous Engagement and Awareness Experts at Cambium Indigenous Professional Services (CIPS).
 This is a 100% Indigenous company that has over 30 years of Indigenous Engagement and Awareness experience.

 From meetings, presentations, workshops to master of ceremonies, CIPS has worked with Indigenous Communities and Organizations for the best possible outcomes.
 Their team of Indigenous Awareness and Engagement Experts know their stuff!
+If you are not sure what to do next or how to approach your engagement, give us a call.
+We will advise and provide you with the information you need to move forward.

 If you or your organization is interested in working with Indigenous Communities (or organizations) and not sure where to start or how to begin, give CIPS a call at 705-657-1126.
 Email at: spirit@indigenousaware.com.
 You can also contact CIPS here.
 They will be more than happy to help!
 Chi Miigwetch